AyeshaOmer/WSU_DevOps_2025/ProjectPipeline/README.md

     - Results are visible in CloudWatch dashboards, and the code is modular (separate Lambda handler, metric publisher, and CDK stack), making it easy to extend with more sites or metrics in the future.
     - Alarm emails include direct links to the alarm in the AWS Management Console for quick access and investigation.

-## Future Imporvements:
+## Future Improvements:
-- Implement pipeline
+- Resolve issue with auto rollback not working, due to S3 bucket